Wine and cheese have gone hand in hand for centuries.

-While the age of cheese will dry it out, it also has a large impact on the taste and flavours left behind.
+While the age of cheese will dry it out, it also has a large impact on the taste and flavors left behind.

 Just as cheese changes with age, so does wine.
-Wine flavours range from delicate to bold while their depth and complexity will also be affected by the age.
+Wine flavors range from delicate to bold while their depth and complexity will also be affected by the age.

-Younger wines are often spirited with lively aromas whereas older ones will be earthier as the flavours will have knitted together over time.
+Younger wines are often spirited with lively aromas whereas older ones will be earthier as the flavors will have knitted together over time.

 Salt loves sweet

 Salty and sweet flavors work well together, especially when it comes to wine and cheese.
 The sweetest of wines will complement the saltiest of cheeses and the high salt found in blue cheese and Gouda will intensify the sweetness of the wines to make a perfect pairing.

 Complement or contrast the texture